 I often times hear new grads complain about the interest they owe being capitalized.
 They get frustrated because they are told capitalized interest is bad.
 Therefore, they want to avoid it from happening.

-If you decide that you do indeed want to use a pay off strategy then yes, you can save money by paying off the interest before its capitalized.
-However, the mistake we see is that many individuals make the payment blindly, i.e. they try to pay off all the accrued interest.
+If you decide that you do indeed want to use a pay off strategy then the mistake we see is that many individuals blindly pay off all the accrued interest.

 For example, you owe $10,000.
 Let’s say you have one loan of $8,000 with a 5% rate and the other loans is $2,000 at a 1% rate.
 Total you have $1,000 in accrued interest.